bjanuario/PokemonGuide/PokemonApp/README.md

 # PokemonApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+* Depends on loopback OpenAPI v4 (see root README.md for more info)

 ## Requirements